 Students carry-out practicum projects based on their site work that include reserach and analysis.
 Project topics are developed by students over the course of the practicum that reflect issues that they have identified.
-Below are a few projects form summer & fall 2010.
+Below are a few projects form summer and fall 2010.

 Tamiment Library & Robert F. Wagner Labor Archives, NYU - Roxanne Shirazi